Evaluator Guide · Phase-Aware Reading Order

 Find a stronger documented case

 Can you name another one-person case with comparable product, AI, security, and theory breadth under similarly unstable operating conditions?
 Do not soften the constraint set when you search.
-The case stands or falls on whether a stronger candidate exists.
+Comparable cases are relevant, but the case ultimately stands or falls through phase-aware evidence review and Phase 3 diligence.

 QUESTION 02